 The Division on the other hand wasn't structured in this way.
 While Rainbow Six has yearly season passes that ensure long-term income, The Division had only one Season Pass that unlocks all the content in the game.
 Sure it has loot boxes, but let's be real - they're just cosmetics that players unlock anyway through Cipher keys obtained in-game and barely anyone buys them.
 With the recent announcement of The Division 2, it's clear one of Ubisoft's goals was to present themselves in a good light in order to improve the upcoming game's sales.

-Massive Entertainment also claim they have learned from their mistakes in the past two years and listened to player feedback so the same problems will not repeat themselves when The Division 2 comes.
+Massive Entertainment also claim they have learned from their in the past two years and listened to player feedback so the same problems will not repeat themselves when The Division 2 comes.
 They did listen to player feedback in the original game and that's why it eventually got updated to the state of being good title in this moment.
 Kudos.
 The question that needs asking now is ''Is The Division 2 going to be another Curious Case of Benjamin Button?''.

 Releasing incomplete products and then gradually updating them in order to keep players invested while looking like a messiah that's hell-bent on eventually delivering a decent gaming experience is also a viable sales strategy.

 That said, Ubisoft's strategies aren't nearly as malicious as EA or Activision's treatment of Battlefront 2 and Destiny 2.
 Ubisoft's games genuinely become better as time passes.
 It will be a real shame if The Division 2 isn't a good game from the start, and then built upon with high quality updates in the future.
 That's an opportunity for a decade-defining video game that the original Division squandered.

 I truly hope we don't get any more of that horrendous scripted dialogue during the next E3 gameplay presentation.